Guide to Cayenne CMS

-That’s all, so be carefull and review your changes before publishing (also don’t forget to check them after).
+That’s all, so be careful and review your changes before publishing (also don’t forget to check them after).

-Don’t forget to push you source’s changes so others won’t rewrite them.
+Don’t forget to push your source’s changes so others won’t rewrite them.

 NOTE: This process can be automated by Jenkins.
 It can run publish on every commit to

 But for now it is better to use manual publishing.